(503) 284-2173

 SEER ratings are variable, which means that HVAC units with the highest SEER values may not save you money in the future or “pay for themselves.”
 If equipment rated at 21 SEER performs at an average of 15 SEER, it may be wiser to save money and purchase an AC with a lower SEER rating.

-Other Factors to Consider in an AC Unit
+Other Factors To Consider When Choosing an AC Unit

 While SEER ratings are an important factor when buying an air conditioner, it is also necessary to consider: